 Schlumberger has the know-how to get oil and gas drillers out of a slump.
 One of the world's largest oilfield services companies with scores of business units, it provides a full range of services, including seismic surveys, formation evaluation, drilling technologies and equipment, cementing, well construction and completion, and project management.
 Schlumberger also provides reservoir evaluation, development, and management services, and is developing new technologies for reservoir optimization.
 Through its WesternGeco business, the company provides seismic and other surveying services to customers worldwide.

 Schlumberger operates three core segments: the Reservoir Characterization Group (finding and defining hydrocarbon deposits); the Drilling Group (the drilling and positioning of oil and gas wells); and the Production Group Consists (the development and lifetime production of oil and gas reservoirs).
-The Drilling Group accounted for 38% of the company's 2012 revenues.
+The Drilling Group accounted for 38% of the company's 2014 revenues.

-The company grows both organically and through joint ventures and acquisitions.
+Capitalizing on its wide geographical footprint, extensive business portfolio, and clear financial strength, the company grows both organically and through joint ventures and acquisitions.

-That year it also formed OneSubsea (a 40%-owned joint venture with Cameron International) to manufacture and develop products, systems, and services for the subsea oil and gas market.
+In 2013 Schlumberger formed OneSubsea to make and develop products, systems, and services for the subsea oil and gas market.

 Mergers and Acquisitions

-To better support its exploration and production clients, in 2013 the company acquired Gushor Inc., a Canadian-based petroleum geochemistry and fluid analysis company focused on providing innovative production and exploration services in the heavy oil and oil sand industry.
+In 2013 the company acquired Gushor, a Canada-based petroleum geochemistry and fluid analysis company focused on providing innovative production and exploration services in the heavy oil and oil sand industry.